ashfurrow/blog/source/blog/2017-03-30-pocket-cruelty.html.markdown

 > In its best moments, Pocket Mortys has a similar feel and tone to its source material.

 And no one seems to care that it's pointing out the cruelty.
+The game is an explicit parody of Pokémon, and readily points out how cruel it is to fight Mortys.
+By extension, the game highlights how cruel it is to fight Pokémon.
+Yet there has been no pushback against the creators of Pocket Mortys, while McIntosh gets threatened on twitter for essentially saying the same thing.
+What's the difference here?

 People are uncomfortable when something they like gets criticized as problematic.
 Well... tough.
 Your [favs are problematic](https://medium.com/matter/admit-it-your-fave-is-problematic-2dfa692f557b).
 Your favourite game?
 Problematic.
 Your favourite book?
 Problematic.